phviethoang/real-estate/BigData/Setup/Deploy_application_k8s.md

                         requests:
                             memory: "64Mi"
                             cpu: "250m"
+                       # If pod are crashed immediately and AI instructs to run "kubectl exec -it ..." for debugging,
+                       # Add these 2 configurations for keep pod running so that can run "kubectl exec -it..."
+                       # Then, when finishing debuging, delete these 2 instructions
+                      command: ["/bin/sh", "-c"]
+                      args: ["while true; do sleep 3600; done;"]
         ```
     * Save the file by `CTRL + S`, exit by `CTRL + X`
 * [2] - Apply the configuration: